• Skip to main content

 Rental cars.

 They try to race you through the inspection (or skip it) before you drive off.
 When you return the car, they point to the rusty scratch on the bottom of the bumper.
 They are going to charge you a silly amount to fix it.
-A good ding or scratch on a car can collect damages from dozens of unsuspecting tourists.
-STOP and take your time to inspect the vehicle before you get in it.
-Make sure the agent WRITES down ALL dents, dings, and scratches.
-I also take photos with my phone.
-The hundreds of dollars you save are worth a few minutes of your time.
+A good ding or scratch on a car can allow the unscroupulus to collect damages from dozens of unsuspecting tourists.

-Surprisingly, (sadly) the list goes on and on and.
+Surprisingly (sadly), the list goes on and on and.

 (BACK TO TOP)